klappdev/jpml/README.md

    });
 ```

 Using Java 11 feature, we can deduce types deconstruct parameters.
+Also could apply with another form.

 ```Java
    Figure figure = new Rectangle();